First drive: 2020 Audi Q7 goes long on tech, short on space and fuel economy

 The mid-cycle refresh of the 2020 Audi Q7 crossover SUV brings a mix of contradictory developments.
-The new MIB3 infotainment system makes the best native navigation on the market even better, but the new turbocharged V-6 contributes to lower fuel economy than the outgoing supercharged V-6.
+One of the better infotainment systems gets better, but the new turbocharged V-6 contributes to lower fuel economy than the outgoing supercharged V-6.

 While it may seem like one step forward, one step back for the stylish three-row crossover, one thing hasn’t changed: The cramped third row will only fit grade schoolers in a pinch.